Speech-Lab-IITM/s3prl/s3prl/README.md

 python run_ensemble_downstream.py -n ExpName -m train -u wavlm hubert wav2vec2 -d asr -lw  7 6 8 -lh 10 11 12 -lwl 10 11 12
 ```

 In ensemble weighted sum, all weighted sum features from different upstream are ensembled for downstream task.
-Here in the command upstream model can be given in any order.
+Here in the command upstream model can be given in any order. <br />
--lw indicates layers taken for weighted sum for **Wav2Vec2** upstream
+-lw indicates layers taken for weighted sum for **Wav2Vec2** upstream <br />
--lh indicates layers taken for weighted sum for **HuBERT** upstream
+-lh indicates layers taken for weighted sum for **HuBERT** upstream <br />
--lwl indicates layers taken for weighted sum for **WavLM** upstream
+-lwl indicates layers taken for weighted sum for **WavLM** upstream <br />